thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 So how do you make updates, whether updating contrib code or doing new custom work, with confidence that you're not breaking essential funcionality and without wasting countless hours doing a bunch of manual testing?

-## A Better Solution: Automated Testing.
+## A Better Solution: Automated Testing

 Let a machine do it for you.
 There are several categories of automated testing: